ANIKETPROJECTS/InteriorWebsite/replit.md

-# Luxe Interiors - Digital Interior Design Portfolio
+# Diffrient Interiors - Digital Design Catalog

 ## Overview
-A stunning, modern digital catalogue for an interior design company featuring a beautiful portfolio showcase with advanced filtering, smooth animations, and comprehensive sharing capabilities.
+A beautiful digital catalog for Diffrient Interiors, featuring a welcome screen and portfolio showcase with advanced filtering, smooth animations, and comprehensive sharing capabilities.
+This is a single-page catalog experience (not a multi-page website).

 ## Tech Stack
 - **Frontend**: React 18, TypeScript, Tailwind CSS, Framer Motion